Frequently Asked Questions.

-Before you reserve a dog we need to successfully see that your boundaries are high enough and that your home environment is safe and secure, this is done for the safety of the dog.
+Before you reserve a dog we need to check that your boundaries are high enough and that your home environment is safe and secure.
+This is done for the safety of the dog.
 If you were to reserve a dog and then fail a homecheck, or find you are unable to home a dog, it would be very disappointing for both us and yourselves.
 For this reason we will not reserve a dog before a homecheck is passed.

 - Do you require all homes to have a secure garden?

 Yes.
 We require all potential adopters to have a secure garden area with minimum 6ft fences/boundaries.
 If your boundaries are made up of trees/hedges you will need to make sure there are no gaps, and secure any areas where a dog could squeeze through.
-It is important to have a secure garden for your own piece of mind, we have known lurchers in the past who can jump 7ft from a standing start.
-So we say 6ft minimum for a reason!
+It is important to have a secure garden for your own peace of mind.
+We have known lurchers in the past who can jump 7ft from a standing start, so we say 6ft minimum for a good reason!